 How PSAs Can Increase Public Awareness

-Trying to demonstrate the relationship between public service advertising and public awareness is very difficult, and it is rare that any organization pursues it.
-First, there are so many mass communications initiatives that can and do contribute to public perceptions towards any given social issue.
+Trying to demonstrate the relationship between public service advertising and public awareness is very difficult, because there are so many mass communications initiatives that contribute to public perceptions towards any given social issue.
 Secondly, in order to track changes in attitudes, typically you must employ baseline research and tracking studies to measure change over time, which can be costly.

-As an example, in the past 27 years we have distributed over 700 national PSA campaigns.
-In this time there has been only one client which spent the time and money to track public attitudes towards its primary issue – human disabilities – the National Easter Seal Society.
+Of the 1,000+ national PSA campaigns we have distributed, there has been only one client which spent the time and money to track public attitudes towards its primary issue – human disabilities – the National Easter Seal Society.

 Sandy Gordon, Senior VP, Corporate Communications for Easter Seals at the time, had this to say about the role of marketing for non-profits: